-Carrie Huckabay has had the pleasure to teach the at ALT Academy for 18 years!
-During that time, she’s taught the very talented students of Theatre 4, Senior Company, Adult Acting, Playwriting, Theatre 3, and College Prep.
+Carrie Huckabay has had the pleasure to teach at the ALT Academy for 20 years!
+During that time, she’s taught the very talented students of Theatre 4, Senior Company, Adult Acting, Playwriting, Theatre 3, Costuming and College Prep.
 Carrie holds a BFA in Theatre Arts Performance from the University of Texas at Arlington where she met her husband Nolan.
-Carrie and Nolan have two amazing, funny, sweet, sons, Ethan and Aaron.
+Carrie and Nolan have a small business, AAA Electric, and raise two amazing, funny, sweet, sons, Ethan and Aaron.
 When not teaching, her hobbies include Yoga, cooking fabulous dinners, baking things with all the sugar and butter available, reading everything she can get her hands on and singing in the Choir at First Baptist Church.

 Michael Newman holds a BA in Theatre Performance from West Texas A&M University.
-He is currently the Theatre Arts Director for Fannin Middle School and has been teaching since 2012.
+He is currently the Technical Theatre Director for Amarillo High School and Tascosa High School and has been teaching since 2012.
 He is also the Acting Coach for Anderson Model & Talent Agency.
 Michael is also an avid performer, with stage credits at ALT and other venues.
 Some of his favorites include Sweeney Todd (ALT), Spamalot (Merely Players), Noises Off (ALT/Merely Players), Peter Pan (ALT), The Lieutenant of Inishmore (ALT), Eurydice (ALT), and Over the River and Through the Woods (ALT).
 When not working in the theatre, Michael enjoys playing Dungeons & Dragons, painting, and obstacle course racing.
 He also enjoys spending every spare moment he can with his wife, Stacy, their 2 kids, Danlee and Dean, and dog, Kara.

-A volunteer for over 30 years, Jo’s first role at the Little Theatre was as Hope Harcourt in the 1990 production of ANYTHING GOES.
+A volunteer for over 30 years, Jo’s first role at ALT was as Hope Harcourt in the 1990 production of Anything Goes.
 She moved to Amarillo in 1990 to do the musical TEXAS.
 Jo holds a BFA in Theatre from Cameron University.
 After many years away, she is so happy to finally be working among the people who share her passion for theatre!!
-Some of her favorite roles include Lola in the 1995 Amarillo College Summer Arts Festival production of DAMN YANKEES, Soul Girl in the 1994 production of JESUS CHRIST SUPERSTAR, Multiple roles in the award winning 1995 touring production of BEEHIVE, Sheree in DIXIE SWIM CLUB (2010), Huckaby in the FANTASTICKS (2004), Ensemble in the incredible production of LES MISERABLES (2012), Sonya in VANYA, SONYA, MASHA and SPIKE and most recently as Diane in THE BIRDS and Virginia Noyes in the hilarious production of IT’S ONLY A PLAY, for which she received her first ALTA’s.
+Some of her favorite roles include Lola in the 1995 Amarillo College Summer Arts Festival production of Damn Yankees, Soul Girl in the 1994 production of Jesus Christ Superstar, Multiple roles in the award winning 1995 touring production of BEEHIVE, Sheree in Dixie Swim Club (2010), Huckaby in The Fantasticks (2004), Ensemble in the incredible production of Les Miserables (2012), Sonia in Vanya and Sonia and Masha and Spike, and most recently Diane in The Birds, Virginia Noyes in the hilarious production of It’s Only a Play, for which she received her first ALTA’s.

 Jo is proud to share her love for theatre with her daughter Hana, who was an ALT Academy student since she was 3 and is now a grown woman who spreads her own passion for theatre.
 Her husband, Kyle, is an Amarillo Firefighter.
 The Smith family is rounded out by their Corgis, Piper and Korki.